raybecker/FReD/inst/fred_annotator/www/introduction.md

 You can paste a list of references into the text box, or upload a file with references.
 Currently, only DOIs will be extracted - and then used to search the FORRT Replication Database.
 You can also directly search the database on the "Study Selection" tab and therey add and remove studies from the list.

+### Step 1a: Decide whether to also check for retractions

+This app can also check whether any of the references have been retracted, using the Retraction Watch database.
+As this requires the download of that database from Crossref, it is optional - if you want to add this information, click on the button below the reference upload.

 ### Step 2: Explore or download reports

 Go to the "Report" tab to see visual summaries of replicability across your references, and to view/download an annotated reading list.